RMITLibrary/easy_cite/2022-build/markdown/rmitharvard.md

 - Artworks viewed in person, such as at art galleries, museums and public spaces, are cited to acknowledge their influence on the development of your own ideas or work.

-- Artworks that you reproduced from books, websites and other sources should be cited in the standard format the source as described in the other sections of this guide.
+- Artworks that you reproduced from books, websites and other sources should be cited in the standard format of the source as described in the other sections of this guide.

 - If viewed online: add the accessed date (e.g. accessed 13 December 2021), followed by a full stop, a space then the URL.
 No full stop after URL.

 ##### Rule

-> Creator's family name Initial (Year) *Title or description of work* \[medium\], Museum, Exhibition or Gallery, Location of Gallery, accessed Day Month Year \[if viewed online\].
+> Creator's family name Initial (Year) *Title or description of work* \[medium\], Name of Museum, Exhibition or Gallery, Location of museum, exhibition or gallery, accessed Day Month Year \[if viewed online\].
 URL \[if viewed online\]

 ##### Examples

 > Artist unknown (c.
 11-12th C) *Tapestry with Dragons and Flowers* \[Silk tapestry\], The Metropolitan Museum of Art, New York, accessed 9 December 2021. https<nolink>://www.metmuseum.org/art/ collection/search/39733?

 > Dwyer M (2021) *Apparition* \[night-time digital projection onto holo-gauze screen\], University Square, Carlton.

 > Pollock J (1952) *Blue Poles* \[Oil, enamel, aluminium paint, and glass on canvas\], National Gallery of Australia, Canberra.

 ###### end-subtype-content